hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * mikeyaunish Great achievement, congrats! <del>Works with odbc-driver, too.</del>

 [15:21:47](#tv1Q186qqWC5u1IPLbpiEqUb0H9WIsnrU1N0k57MQJs) <gurzgri>:
-Forget the above, looks the sample scripts aren't the ODBC ones I've build together with Toomas back then but use the `call` interface to Sqlite3, PostgreSQL, MariaDB etc. Ì†ΩÌπà
+Forget the above, looks the sample scripts aren't the ODBC ones I've build together with Toomas back then but use the `call` interface to Sqlite3, PostgreSQL, MariaDB etc. üôà

 [15:22:01](#ZpfEGWc26aKv4TqjoxcMoxHsQhddhDcvsq_S7FnUnZw) <gurzgri>:
-* Forget the above, looks like the sample scripts aren't the ODBC ones I've build together with Toomas back then but use the `call` interface to Sqlite3, PostgreSQL, MariaDB etc. Ì†ΩÌπà
+* Forget the above, looks like the sample scripts aren't the ODBC ones I've build together with Toomas back then but use the `call` interface to Sqlite3, PostgreSQL, MariaDB etc. üôà

 [18:39:41](#Np8E76G1ZOKCVaUgpT3MAceVTzf7quISvIYChHtAbHY) <mikeyaunish>:
 Thanks for checking that out.
 Let me know what happens with the ODBC stuff.
 There may be some internal workings that are not identical anymore.